 Our Statement of Intent

-1. Communication, language & vocabulary
+1. Communication, language & vocabulary run through everything we do

-4. Knowledge and retaining knowledge
+4. Knowledge, and retaining knowledge, is fundamental

 · Studying Science helps to promote in pupils a curiosity and understanding of their world, it promotes in them the ability to make decisions based on evidence, and gives them the knowledge and skills to make a positive change for future generations.